hashgraph/guardian/README.md

    docker-compose up -d --build
    ```

+#### Manual Installation

-5. If you want to manually build every component with debug information, then build and run the services and packages in the following sequence: Interfaces, Logger Helper, Message Broker, Logger Service, Auth Service, IPFS, Guardian Service, UI Service, and lastly, the MRV Sender Service.
+If you want to manually build every component with debug information, then build and run the services and packages in the following sequence: Interfaces, Logger Helper, Message Broker, Logger Service, Auth Service, IPFS, Guardian Service, UI Service, and lastly, the MRV Sender Service.
 See below for commands.

-   **From the interfaces folder**
+ 1. **From the interfaces folder**

    Build package
    ```sh